 see also: How is cannabis illegal in India?

 The use of cannabis is widespread in ancient China for a variety of medical and spiritual purposes.
-The Chinese sign for cannabis is "mama," its shape symbolizing two hanging plants opposite to drying under a cilia.
+The Chinese sign for cannabis is "mama," its shape symbolizes two hanging plants in reverse of drying under a cilia.

 Chinese tradition attributes the discovery of the plant to "Shen Nong" - the legendary ruler of China who lived before 5000 for years.
 The meaning of the name Shen Nong is "the sublime farmer."
 He was an emperor with great botanical knowledge, who taught the people how to engage in agriculture.
 Xunong experimented with taking hundreds of different herbs to gain knowledge of their properties and finally died when he ate a poisonous plant.
 His discoveries are the basis of traditional Chinese medicine.
 Knowledge attributed to Shennong was written about 100 AD in the book "Shennong Bin Kao Jin" - "Medical Materials of the Sublime Farmer."
 The book refers to the use of "mah-fen" - a term that literally means "fruit of cannabis" and says: "Taking excessively makes people see demons and act like madmen, but a person who has been taken for a long time can communicate with spirits and his body becomes light." .